vejendla/Prince_housing/README.md

 ** Next set of tasks are listed here.
 Keep updating the status as you complete each one of these tasks.
 <br>
+* If multiple people working on this , then, distribute these steps to individuals for faster completion. <br>
+* If not mulitples (solo),  then execute these steps in the same order...
+The last step is to beautify it.
+* Fork this repository to your github repo and start working on each and every step<br>
 -- Task#1 -- Move the section of code related to lodash and lookup data json parsing to "qualify" page.
 <br>
 ------ Status --